nikbearbrown/CV/Student_Mentorship_Publications/README.md

 ## Entrepreneurship

-AI Skunkworls collaborates with the IDEA lab at Northeastern to support ventures and the entrepreneurs related to AI. https://www.northeastern.edu/idea/get-started/management/
+AI Skunkworls collaborates with the IDEA lab at Northeastern to support ventures and entrepreneurs related to AI. https://www.northeastern.edu/idea/get-started/management/

-## Art

-The Warhol project works of various computaional art and AI assisted design projects.
-See https://docs.google.com/presentation/d/1D3Zy2I1d_XcvidCa-Wap1GAPJo3tmm9ZB10_Nx5gEz0/edit?usp=sharing

-## Skool

-Skunks Skool is an open source Data Science repository with links and tutorials for data science created by AI Skunks.  https://github.com/aiskunks/Skunks_Skool

-## ExperientialAI

-Ai Skunkworks collaborates with the Institute for Experiential AI. https://ai.northeastern.edu/

-## RegenerativeAI
-Regenerative Ai is AI that helps people grow and make life changes.
-We started an open-source project for students to build tools and make people make positive life changes which we call **Regenerative AI**.

-The initial focus of **Regenerative AI** is focused on making career changes.
-We are looking for people to write papers, and build open-source tools focused on careers.
-These might be tools that help students from preparing their CV or to getting matched with the perfect job.

 ## Ideas